MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ## Availability by region

-You need a Power Platform environment in the following regions to use copilot in Power Automate cloud flows.
+You need a Power Platform environment in the following regions to use Copilot in Power Automate cloud flows.

 | Region | Copilot availability |
 | ------------- | ------------- |